fostroll/mordl/doc/README_LEMMA.md

 **word_emb_path** (`str`): path to word embeddings storage.

-**word_emb_model_device**: the torch device where the model of word embeddings are placed.
+**word_emb_model_device**: the torch device where the model of word embeddings is placed.
 Relevant only with embedding types, models of which use devices (currently, only 'bert').

 **word_emb_tune_params**: parameters for word embeddings finetuning.
 For now,